 So that <value>

-An easy example is:
+A simple example is:

 As a user, I want to sign up so that I can log in.

-As a repeat shopper, I want to sign up so that I can make my purchase more quickly
+As a repeat shopper, I want to sign up so that I can make my purchase more quickly.

-We can also test small with Acceptance Criteria (more detail on this later) and should ideally keep the ticket’s Acceptance Criteria below 8.
+We can also test 'small' with Acceptance Criteria (more detail on this later!) and should ideally keep the ticket’s Acceptance Criteria below 8.
 We can break this rule in some cases, but 8 is a good, quick litmus test.

-So let’s look at two different signup screens:
+Now, let’s look at two different signup screens:

 Even someone with minimal tech knowledge can easily see one screen requires many more inputs than the other.